fiolj/sparta/docs/source/read_isurf.rst

 The threshold must be specified as a floating point value such that 0
 < thresh < 255.
 An integer value for thresh (e.g. 128 or 128.0) is
-not allowed, because that could induce implicit surfaces with zero length (2d line) or area (3d triangle).
+not allowed, because that could induce generation of implicit surfaces with zero length (2d line) or area (3d triangle).